 Carl received a Master of Music degree in percussion performance from the University of Colorado-Boulder, where he studied with Dr. Douglas Walter and Paul Romaine, and a Bachelor of Music degree from the University of Wisconsin-Madison, where he studied with Anthony Di Sanza.
 Other important teachers include Michael Spiro, Mark Lamson, Jorge Alabe, and Mestre Marcão of Salgueiro.

-A Wisconsin native, Carl spends his free time in the mountains rock climbing and backcountry skiing, road biking, and building and restoring percussion instruments.
+A Wisconsin native, Carl spends his free time in the mountains rock climbing, backcountry skiing, and road biking.
+In 2018, Carl founded Virada Drums, a company that imports and distributes authentic quality percussion instruments from Brazil.